AlticeLabsProjects/kyoto/README.md

 What's included?
 ================

-This repository contains the latest upstream releases with additional changes, and are intended to be used together.
-These changes include patches sourced from Linux distribution packages and some custom patches.
+Here you can find the latest upstream releases with additional modifications, intended to be used together.
+The changes include patches sourced from Linux distribution packages and some custom patches.
 Check the commit history for more information.

 Installing
 ==========

-This repository contains a convenience script to build everything in one go.
-Just run:
+To build and install everything in one go, just run:

     ./install.sh /custom/install/root

-Specifying the installation root is optional.
+Specifying the installation root directory is optional.
 By default it installs into `/usr/local`.